 Solstice Service

-By using Solstice’s websites or any Solstice products sold on its websites, mobile applications, or other electronic or web-based services (collectively referred to as the “Service”), you agree to the below terms and conditions.
+By using Solstice’s websites or any Solstice products sold on its websites, or other electronic or web-based services (collectively referred to as the “Service”), you agree to the below terms and conditions.
 These terms and conditions will survive any termination of your access to the Service.
 Solstice may terminate your access to the Service if you violate any of these terms and conditions.

 Who We Are and What We Do